-Knowing & Understanding HOW Chronic, Excess Muscle & Nerve Tension & Stress causes so many issues of Pain, Dysfunction & Limitations on Life helps you unravel & resolve your Clients’ (or your own) Soft Tissue Issues.
+Knowing & Understanding HOW Chronic, Excess MusculoFascial & Nerve Tension & Stress (and Negative Habit Patterns) causes so many issues of Pain, Dysfunction & Limitations on Life… helps you unravel & resolve your Clients’ (or your own) Soft Tissue Issues.

 Knowing How the PRECISE Anatomy, Kinesiology, Physiology & Neurology of Neuro-Musculo-Fascial & Skeletal / Joint structures really work tells you HOW to most Effecticiently* work with those various tissues.

 * Effecticient = Effective plus Efficient, because they should come together when possible.

 Mindful Medical Massage Therapy combines a more overtly meditative state for both Client & Therapist in the therapeutic process.

 The “yoga” comes in where the word yoga, meaning to connect, to merge or to “yoke*” brings mind & body together as one whole, integrated system.

 * Yoke refers to, for example, the wooden brace draped over the necks of two oxen or horses so they could be “yoked” together to pull a plow more efficiently.
 So too, the mind & body are “yoked” together as a wholistic unity. … The increase in pulling power of two yoked animals is far more than doubled.
 The same when the human mind and body are working together.
 The increase is multiplied, not linear.

 Working With the Central Nerve & Brain System

 Rather than “treating the muscle” to “fix” the muscle, or the fascia, or the nervous system as if they were separate “things,” we are using manual pressure on skin & musculo-fascial units to “talk to” or communicate with the CNS* & Brain — and the MIND.
 The mind is where thoughts & emotions are consciously generated & experienced,